TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-demo.md

 weight: 1
 ---

-The [tyk-demo](https://github.com/TykTechnologies/tyk-demo) library allows you to start up an entire Tyk Stack with all its dependencies as well as other tooling that can integrate with Tyk.
+The [tyk-demo](https://github.com/TykTechnologies/tyk-demo) repository allows you to start up an entire Tyk Stack with all its dependencies as well as other tooling that can integrate with Tyk.
 The library will spin up everything in Docker using `docker compose` and bash magic to get you started.